 The NEAD resources library carries an extensive range of materials for use in the classroom.
-Membership for primary schools costs £ 25.00 a year and enables all staff to borrow materials.
+Membership for secondary schools costs £ 50.00 a year and enables all staff to borrow materials.
 It's a valuable resource that will give you the opportunity to enrich work in the classroom and bring a wealth of new information to your pupils.
 Members will also be sent NEAD's newsletter three times a year.

-To become a member, simply photocopy and fill in the form opposite and return it with a cheque for £ 25.00 (or tick the box to pay by Bankers' Order - we will then send a Standing Order Mandate form $\square$ ).
+To become a member, simply photocopy and fill in the form opposite and return it with a cheque for £ 50.00 (or tick the box to pay by Bankers' Order - we will then send a Standing Order Mandate form \square).